 The short is set in Lazytownnote , a community inhabited by extremely stereotypical lazy African-Americans.
 At least, until a light-skinned woman from Harlem arrives and shows them how to wash via the titular song.

 The short is notable for being controversial even in The '40s for its African-American stereotypes, being yanked from circulation since 1949, following protests from the NAACP.
 It was the first cartoon to be pulled from circulation due to Values Dissonance, preceding the Censored Eleven by 19 years.
 Currently, it's in the public domain, and can be viewed here.

 This short contains examples of...

-- Blackface: Taken Up to Eleven here, as most of the characters look more like chimpanzees than actual African-Americans.
+- Blackface-Style Caricature: Taken Up to Eleven here, as most of the characters look more like chimpanzees than actual African-Americans.
 Averted with the attractive black woman, who is portrayed without Blackface.

 - Censor Shadow: The strutting, light-skinned, washerwomen triplets carrying washboards all wear transparent, light blue skirts.
 However, they're seen again from the waist down a second time and their skirts are light red in another scene.

 - Dancing Pants: At one point, a character plays a clarinet next to a washtub, which causes two pairs of long underwear to come out and dance.

 - Delayed Reaction: One character is bitten on the nose by a mosquito while sleeping, and lets out a dull Ouch! a few seconds later.
 Something similar happens shortly afterward with a sleeping dog after a cat walks over it.

 - Eat the Camera: Occurs with the washer woman close to the end.

 - Iris Out: The short ends with the iris closing in on the mammy washerwoman's behind.